logicframe/Sonus/README.md

 - Add a YouTube playlist to the queue.
 - Combine playlists and individual videos in one queue.
 - Play, pause, skip forward, go back and seek through a track.
-- Adjust playback volume without restarting the track.
+- Adjust playback volume.
 - Background audio caching with selectable download modes.
 - Sequential, repeat-queue and random playback modes.
 - Configurable search result count from 1 to 50.
 - Dark Sonus interface with rounded panels.
 - English and Russian interface languages.
-- Windows GUI mode without a persistent console window.

 ## Requirements

 - Windows 10 or Windows 11.
 - Internet connection for search and first-time audio downloads.
-- WinGet for automatic setup of missing components.
+- WinGet for automatic setup of missing components(It's installed by default on Windows 10/11 as part of "App Installer").

 The Global Windows launcher installs Python 3.13 and the Python dependencies automatically when needed.
 It also checks for FFmpeg and attempts to install it through WinGet when it is not available.